Cultivating an Education

 Cerridwen farm is a small-scale diversified animal and vegetable farm on the southwestern corner of Green Mountain College’s campus.
 Surrounding the historic barn and farm buildings are three vegetable fields totaling nearly two acres, and fifteen acres of pasture.
 The farm is operated with the physical and mental prowess and inspiration of GMC students, with the guidance of faculty mentorship and under the leadership of the farm manager.
 We use the farm as a way to practice, apply and explore what we learn in the classroom.
 Chores are open to everyone who would like to take part in the working farm experience and farm crew members are included in the important (and not-so important) decision-making inherent on any farm, allowing for greater transparency and likelier achievement of goals.

-Cerridwen Farm is involved in many of the college’s other programs, such as the Sustainable Food Systems undergraduate major, the Masters in Sustainable Food Systems graduate program, the college’s Farm and Food Project, the 10-week Sustainable Table summer program, several 1-credit farm intensive courses, and several campus events throughout the year such as the Welsh Harvest Festival.
+Cerridwen Farm is involved in many of the college’s other programs, such as the Sustainable Agriculture and Food Systems undergraduate major, the Masters in Sustainable Food Systems graduate program, the 10-week Summer Farm-to-Table Intensive, several 1-credit farm intensive courses, and several campus events throughout the year such as the Welsh Harvest Festival.
 Any student is welcome to volunteer on Cerridwen Farm to learn more about the importance of agriculture, community, and education.

 We use our farm to make an impact, setting and living the example of sustainability and environmental integrity, adopting and evolving the examples set forth by those before us.